ckaestne/seai/lectures/17_explainability/explainability.md

   - counter-factual explanations
 * Data debugging with prototypes, criticisms, and influential instances
 * Consider implications on user interface design
-* Algorithmic transparency can impact users and usability
 * Considerations for high-stakes decisions
 * Regulations may be coming